 Film Number Plates

-This knowledge base article is all about our Film Number Plates, listing the components you need and how to assemble it together.
-Otherwise known as 2-Part Film after its components and what media you print onto.
+This knowledge base article is all about our Film Number Plates.
+Otherwise known as 2-Part Film after its components and the printed media.
+Below is an overview of its specification, sections on its components, printed media, assembly & recyclability.

 Film Number Plates / 2-Part Film